richardimaoka/resources/akka-http-request-streaming/README.md

   -d "@request.json" http://localhost:8080
 ```

-you see the result like below:
+you see the result like below (upper window = server side, the lower window is curl command):

 ![](demo1.gif)